Course Descriptions

 Examines the ways diverse disciplinary projects have intersected with feminist studies.
 Whether co-taught, to provide an overview of converging approaches, or delving more deeply into a particular theme, the course is offered occasionally and topics vary in response to instructor and student interests, and developments in the field.

-Prerequisite(s): 30 credit units of university courses including at least 6 credit units of WGST and/or cognate courses; or permission of the WGST Coordinator.
+Prerequisite(s): 30 credit units at the university level including at least 6 credit units of WGST and/or cognate courses; or permission of the WGST Coordinator.

 Note: May be used as Humanities or Social Science credit.
 Students may take this course more than once for credit, provided the topic covered in each offering differs substantially.
 Students must consult the Department to ensure that the topics covered are different.